yuxinjin-whu/D-DFFNet/README.md

 * `bash test.sh`

 ## Contact
-If you have any questions, please contact jinyuxin@whu.edu.cn.
+If you have any question or suggestion, please contact (Yuxin Jin jinyuxin@whu.edu.cn).